-Everyone has a plantar fascia ligament in our feet - it's a very thick band of tissue that connects our heel bones to our toes.
-What it does is that it helps to maintain the
+We all have a plantar fascia in both our feet (refer to diagram above), close to our heel - it's a very thick fibrous tissue that connects our heel bone (calcaneal bone) to the base of our toes.

 Our Physio Expertise

 ...but don't over-worry, plantar fasciitis is one of our senior physiotherapists bread-and-butter ie we're very used to treating such conditions in our physiotherapy clinics.